PrajwalM-R/ImageProcessingPreset/README.md

 # ImageProcessingPreset
 - Creating Python version of Adobe Lightroom tools and presets.
-- Also includes, exposure bracketing and converting timelapse into a long exposure photo.(Computational Photography)
+- Also includes, exposure bracketing(HDR) and converting timelapse into a long exposure photo.(Computational Photography)

 ### Implemented Image Processing tools